yarnax/rsschool-cv/cv.md

 - Ryazan State Radiotechnical university 2003-2008, radio electronic systems engineer

 ## English level ##
-- I passed EPAM test with B1 grade (I stuided it at school, university, but mostly in multiplayer games and youtube)
+- I passed EPAM test with B1 grade (I studied it at school, university, but mostly in multiplayer games and youtube)